10 Best Minimalistic Running Shoes Reviewed

 10 Best Minimalist running shoes

 The newest version of Merrell’s Trail Glove has a little more in the sole than its predecessor, which may not sit well with those die hard minimalistic runners.
+It seems the latest version has transitioned from a wide toe box to one that is slightly narrower.
 However, the general reception of the updated version is over all a positive one.
 Even if they, for some, offer slightly less felt contact with the ground, they are very comfortable, if you are okay with the arch support that is present in the update.

 They aren’t super cheap, but taking into consideration the quality and reputation of the brand alone, I think that it’s safe to say they’re worth the price.